neon-bindings/rfcs/text/0000-task-api-expansion.md

 ## `libuv` bindings

 `bindgen` to the rescue!
-To generate minimal bindings for this implementation run the following (assuming `nvm`):
+To generate minimal bindings for this implementation, run the following (assuming `nvm`):

 ```bash
 bindgen ~/.nvm/versions/node/v8.11.1/include/node/uv.h \